bitdruid/python-wayback-machine-downloader/README.md

     Timestamp to end searching.

 - **Filtering:**<br>
-  A filter will result in a filtered cdx-file.
-So if you want to download all files later, you need to query again without the filter.

   - **`--filetype`** `<filetype>`:<br>
     Specify filetypes to download.
-Default is all filetypes.
-Separate multiple filetypes with a comma.
 Example: `--filetype jpg,css,js`.
-Filetypes are filtered as they are in the snapshot.
-So if there is no explicit `html` file in the path (common practice) then you cant filter them.
+You can only filter filetypes which are stored by archive.org (.html mostly not)

   - **`--statuscode`** `<statuscode>`:<br>
     Specify HTTP status codes to download.
-Default is all statuscodes.
-Separate multiple status codes with a comma.
 Example: `--statuscode 200,301`.
-Pywaybackup will try to download any snapshot regardless of it's statuscode.
-For 404 of course this means logged errors and corresponding entries in the csv.
-However, you may want to get a csv that includes these negative attempts for your needs.<br>
+PyWayBackup will always skip `404` and `301`.<br>
     Common status codes you may want to handle/filter:
       - `200` (OK)
-      - `301` (Moved Permanently - will redirect snapshot)
+      - `301` (Moved Permanently)
       - `404` (Not Found - snapshot seems to be empty)
       - `500` (Internal Server Error - snapshot is at least for now not available)

-### Optional

-#### Behavior Manipulation
+#### Optional Behavior Manipulation

+Parameters will change the download behavior for snapshots.

 - **`-o`**, **`--output`**:<br>
   Defaults to `waybackup_snapshots` in the current directory.
 The folder where downloaded files will be saved.

 - **`-m`**, **`--metadata`**<br>
-  Change the folder where metadata will be saved (`cdx`/`db`/`csv`/`log`).
-Especially if you are downloading into a network share, you SHOULD set this to a local path because sqlite locking mechanism may cause issues with network shares.
+  Folder where metadata will be saved (`cdx`/`db`/`csv`/`log`).
+If you are downloading into a network share, you SHOULD set this to a local path because sqlite locking mechanism may cause issues with network shares.

 - **`--verbose`**:<br>
   Increase output verbosity.

 - **`--log`** <!-- `<path>` -->:<br>
-  Saves a log file into the output-dir.
-Named as `waybackup_<sanitized_url>.log`.
+  Saves a log file into the output-dir. `waybackup_<sanitized_url>.log`.

 - **`--progress`**:<br>
   Shows a progress bar instead of the default output.

 - **`--workers`** `<count>`:<br>
-  Sets the number of simultaneous download workers.
+  Number of simultaneous download workers.
 Default is 1, safe range is about 10.
-Be cautious as too many workers may lead to refused connections from the Wayback Machine.
+Too many workers may lead to refused connections by archive.org.

 - **`--no-redirect`**:<br>
   Disables following redirects of snapshots.
-Useful for preventing timestamp-folder mismatches caused by Archive.org redirects.
+Can prevent timestamp-folder mismatches caused by redirects.

 - **`--retry`** `<attempts>`:<br>
-  Specifies number of retry attempts for failed downloads.
+  Retry attempts for failed downloads.

 - **`--delay`** `<seconds>`:<br>
-  Specifies delay between download requests in seconds.
+  Delay between download requests in seconds.
 Default is no delay (0).

 #### Job Handling:

 - **`--reset`**:
-  If set, the job will be reset, and any existing `cdx`, `db`, `csv` files will be **deleted**.
-This allows you to start the job from scratch without considering previously downloaded data.
+  If set, the job will be reset, and `cdx`, `db`, `csv` files will be **deleted**.
+This allows you to start the job from scratch.

 - **`--keep`**:
-  If set, all files will be kept after the job is finished.
-This includes the `cdx` and `db` file.
-Without this argument, they will be deleted if the job finished successfully.
+  If set, `cdx` and `db` files will be kept after the job is finished.
+Otherwise they will be deleted.

 <br>
 <br>